Using dynamic content in messaging triggers: A complete guide

 But what if automation could be smarter?
 What if it could be personal, genuinely helpful, and maybe even solve your problem right then and there?
 That’s the whole idea behind using dynamic content in messaging triggers.
 It’s how you can send personalized, relevant, and timely automated messages that actually help your customers.

 In this guide, we'll walk through what dynamic content is and how it works with messaging triggers.
-We’ll take an honest look at how platforms like Zendesk handle it, point out the limitations of these older methods, and show you how modern AI can open up a much more intelligent and effective way to automate your support conversations.
+We’ll take a look at how industry-leading platforms like Zendesk handle it, and show you how modern AI can open up an even more intelligent and effective way to automate your support conversations by building on your existing setup.

 The basics of using dynamic content in messaging triggers